 - ＜Meetings of the Board of Directors＞

 In order to expedite the decision making process, management meetings are held as needed.
-At the meetings, the management shares information from relevant departments and makes important decisions after sufficient discussion.
+At the meetings, the management shares information from relevant departments and makes important business decisions after sufficient discussion.
 Management meetings are chaired by Takahisa Nojima, President and Chief Executive Officer.

 - ＜Executive officer system＞

-In order to clarify the business operation and management responsibility, PC DEPOT adopts the executive officer system.
+In order to clarify the business operation and management responsibility, PC DEPOT had adopted the executive officer system.
 PC DEPOT has eight executive officers.
 Executive officers attend management meetings as needed and play a role in facilitating rapid decision-making concerning management issues and reporting the execution thereof.

-The Board of Directors comprises twelve directors, (including four outside directors) and four corporate auditors (including three outside auditors).
-Furthermore, of the six outside directors/auditors, four are independent directors/auditors.
+The Board of Directors comprises nine directors (including three outside directors) and four corporate auditors (including three outside auditors).
+Furthermore, of the outside directors/corporate auditors, five are independent directors/corporate auditors.
 This system strengthens corporate governance while protecting ordinary shareholder interests.

 3. Functions and roles of outside directors and outside corporate auditors from the standpoint of corporate governance

 Outside directors and external auditors play an important role in monitoring and auditing the operations of the Company.